ssire/axel/README.md

 your own document templates following the instructions in `tutorial/index.xhtml`.

-In all the cases, once you have cloned the main AXEL git repo by running `git clone git://github.com/ssire/axel.git`, you should read the `readme.html`.
+In all the cases, you should read the `readme.html` after you have cloned the AXEL git repo by running :

+    git clone git://github.com/ssire/axel.git

+The rule of thumb is that if you checkout the *master* branch it will contain a built of the `axel/axel.js` library file lined up with the code.
+Be aware that if you checkout the *devel* branch, you will need to rebuild the `axel.js` file following the instructions of the next section.

 How to build the library ?
 --------------------------

 The library comes with the sources concatenated and minified inside